 Not only does Dr. Hale take a strong interest in child dentistry, but research shows that bringing your kids to the dentist as early as one year old can have a positive impact on their oral health in the long run.

 A one-year-old visiting the dentist?
 Seems early, but it’s not!
 At age one, children are already deciding what they do and do not like.
 Taking your child to the dentist at this young age begins to shape their perception of the dentist.
 This gives your child time to make positive memories about going the dentist and get to know us, too.

 Think of it like this: A child is more likely to love going to the dentist if their first experience is fun, experimental, and cavity-free.
 A child who has not seen the dentist until he or she is older is more likely to be diagnosed with cavities or require sealants which doesn’t make their first experience as fun or exciting compared to the one-year-old.
-First-time parents often have many questions for Dr. Hale about how to care for their little ones teeth.
+First-time parents often have many questions for Dr. Hale about how to care for their kids’ teeth.
 Coming in early starts to develop healthy habits for the child and the parents.